2 Introduction to Health Metrics

 In the contemporary era, the integration of computing power and big data has further transformed health metrics.
 Today, we have complex models, machine learning algorithms, and global health databases that allow for real-time tracking of diseases and health outcomes.

-John Graunt’s work may have been a humble beginning, but it set in motion a scientific approach to understanding population health.
-The journey from Graunt’s Bills of Mortality8 to today’s sophisticated health metrics reflects the continuous quest to quantify and comprehend the complexities of human health and disease.
+John Graunt’s work may have been modest in its origins, but it laid the groundwork for a scientific approach to understanding population health.
+From Graunt’s early analysis of the Bills of Mortality8 to the development of today’s advanced health metrics, this journey reflects the ongoing effort to measure and understand the complexities of human health and disease.

 2.1.1 Quality-Adjusted Life Years (QALYs)